 Donations from the UK public for the appeal raised £79 million and have helped 2.3 million people.
 DEC fundraising for this appeal is now closed; money raised for the appeal was spent over the two year period ending in July 2013 to ensure people were helped not just to survive the crisis but also to begin to rebuild their lives.
-To support our member agencies ongoing work, please visit them via their websites.

 BEFORE THE CURRENT CRISIS

 Much of the area known as the Horn of Africa is semi-arid and suffers regular droughts.

 After 20 years of civil war the country is one of the poorest and most dangerous in the world.
 One in five children die before their 5th birthday.

 Ranked 128th of 169 counties in the 2010 UN Human Development Index (HDI) with nearly 20% of the population living on less then .25 per day.

 Some progress in reducing poverty and helping communities build drought resilience in the last 10 years but remains 157th of 169 countries on HDI and 44% of its people are chronically undernourished.